mhrons/mhrons.github.io/docs/pv_smooth.md

 CapEx = initial investment to PV smoothing.
 OpEx = regular (e.g. yearly) costs necessary for its uninterrupted operation.
 CapEx of "Hybrid with BESS” system include 90% of the BESS capacity reserved for storage, 10% for smoothing.
 The greater from (CapEx, interval * OpEx) defines the cost of PV smoothing for a given service interval.
 However, when the smoothing uses >1 accumulation technologies concurrently, the service interval has to be fixed before calculating OpEx.
 (Reason: Given the service interval, the two technologies with different wear-outs can be optimally mixed.)
 We have cost-optimized the IPLPF smoothing for a large-scale PV plant by mixing 2 accumulation technologies, concurrently operating during 15 years of service.
 The
 [hybrid supercapacitor](https://www.sciencedirect.com/science/article/abs/pii/S1364032118307299)
  technology (HSC) combines advantages of EDLC & RedOx technologies.
-As HSC technology is stil under development, the mixed cost model is only hypothetical.
+As HSC technology is still under development, the mixed cost model is only hypothetical.
 Hybrid systems and sole PV plants use different cost models, because the sole PV plant optimally mixes 2 accumulation technologies for smoothing.

 ### Applications of IPLPF